detule/odbc-cli/README.md

 Pressing the return key when a table or a view is highlighted in the object browser, brings up the preview window.
 There are three elements in this window: the input/filtering buffer, the `Done` button, and the main output buffer.
 Pressing the `tab` button will toggle the focus between these three elements.

 You can preview table contents - the equivalent of `SELECT *` - by simply pressing `return` while the cursor is in the filtering input buffer at the top of the preview window (equivalent to no filtering, and an unadulterated SELECT).
 Repeatedly pressing the return key will page through the results.
 In addition you can filter (or order) the output by entering a `WHERE ...` or similar qualifiers in the input buffer.
-Tabing over to the `Done` button and pressing `return` will close the preview window.
+Tab-ing over to the `Done` button and pressing `return` will close the preview window.

 ![odbc-cli tablepreview](https://github.com/detule/odbcli-screenshots/raw/master/odbcli-preview-new-slim.gif)